numpde/fork-of-nmr-to-structure/README.md

 run_simulation --smiles_csv example/smiles.csv --out_folder example/simulation_out/1H --sim_type 1H --mnova_path <Absolute Path to your MestreNova executable> --script_path <Absolute path to the folder containing the MestreNova scripts>
 ```

-The MestreNova simulation scripts can be found here [link to folder].
+The MestreNova simulation scripts can be found here -- [mestre_nova_scripts](src/nmr_to_structure/nmr_generation/mestre_nova_scripts).
 This script uses the MestreNova scripting tool to run the simulations.
 As a result all MestreNova will be opened and you will be able to see how spectra are simulated.
 A file is saved for each molecule.

 To run the simulations for <sup>13</sup>C simply replace the `--sim_type` with `13C`.